Pitchamon Opatniputh: 2018–2019

 She won two junior titles in 2018 at the Jakarta Junior and the Korea Junior.
 In 2019, she won the Pembangunan Jaya Raya Junior Grand Prix.

 2022

 In January, she won her first international title as a senior at the Swedish Open after defeating Pornpicha Choeikeewong in the finals.
 In May, she was selected as a backup for the Thailand women's team at the 2022 Thomas & Uber Cup and won a bronze medal.
-She was also selected for the following 2021 Southeast Asian Games and won gold.
+She was also selected for the following 2021 SEA Games and won gold.

 In June, she won her second international title at the Denmark Masters by defeating Sung Shuo-yun of Chinese Taipei in three tight games.

+2023

+In October, she won the World Junior Championships by defeating Chiara Marvella Handoyo in the final in straight games.